Souhaib-10/alx-system_engineering-devops/0x01-shell_permissions/README.md

-file "5-execute"  script that adds execute permission to the owner of the file hello file "6-multiple_permissions" script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello file "7-everybody" script that adds execution permission to the owner, the group owner and the other users, to the file hello
+file "5-execute"  script that adds execute permission to the owner of the file hello file "6-multiple_permissions" script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello file "7-everybody" script that adds execution permission to the owner, the group owner and the other users, to the file hello file "8-James_Bond" Write a script that sets the permission to the file hello as follows Owner: no permission at all Group: no permission at all Other users: all the permissions file "9-John_Doe"script that sets the mode of the file hello he file hello will be in the working directory